J. Michael Sturdivant

-J. Michael Sturdivant (born Michael Sturdivant Jr. September 6, 2002) is an American college football wide receiver for the Florida Gators.
-He previously played at California and the UCLA Bruins.
+J. Michael Sturdivant (born Michael Anthony Sturdivant Jr.; September 6, 2002) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the California Golden Bears, the UCLA Bruins and the Florida Gators.
+He was signed as an undrafted free agent by the Packers in 2026.

 Early life

 Sturdivant grew up in Highland Village, Texas and attended Edward S. Marcus High School.
-As a junior, he caught 87 passes for 1125 yards and 10 touchdowns.
+As a junior, he caught 87 passes for 1,125 yards and 10 touchdowns.
 Sturdivant was rated a four-star recruit and committed to play college football at California over offers from LSU, Oklahoma, and UCLA.

 College career

 California

 Sturdivant began his college career at California.
 He played in four games during his true freshman season before redshirting the year.
-As a redshirt freshman, Sturdivant caught 65 passes 755 yards receiving and seven touchdowns and was named a Freshman All-American by The Athletic and honorable mention All-Pac-12 Conference.
+As a redshirt freshman, Sturdivant caught 65 passes for 755 receiving yards and seven touchdowns, and was named a Freshman All-American by The Athletic and honorable mention All-Pac-12 Conference.
 After the season he entered the NCAA transfer portal.